What is Software Metering?

 Optimization opportunities when peaks are lower than licensed

-Software vendors increasingly use metering data during license audits to verify compliance.
+Software vendors increasingly use metering data during licence audits to verify compliance.

 |---|